Teradata/stacki-wiki/wiki/Customization/Customization.md

 So, really, start with [Carts](Carts).
 It will get you 90% of what you need.

+If you need more software than just the minimal OS that comes with the Stacki default install.
+Got to [Creating Software Pallets](Creating-Software-Pallets) to download more of the CentOS distribution that you need.

 If you have a customization questions, feel free to ask on stacki@googlegroups.com or our Slack channel.